OV-10A Marine Bronco

 The aircraft was transferred to Marine Observation Squadron 6, VMO-6, at MCAS Futenma, Okinawa, Japan, as part of the VMO-2 standdown in March 1971.
 When VMO-6 was decommissioned in January 1977, the OV-10 was transferred to Headquarters and Maintenance Squadron 36, HMS-36, at Futenma.
 It returned to Camp Pendleton, California, in 1991 and served with VMO-2 as aircraft No. 16.

 Following a very short assignment with Marine Helicopter Training Squadron 301, HMT-301, in 1993, the aircraft was retired from the military.
-The OV-10 was one of seven acquired by the Bureau of Land Management (BLM) in Boise, Idaho.
+The OV-10 was one of seven acquired by the U.S. Bureau of Land Management (BLM) in Boise, Idaho.
 It carried civilian registration N97LM and was based in Fairbanks, Alaska.
 In December 1999, the OV-10 was transferred to California Department of Forestry and Fire Protection (CDF).
-Apparently CDF never flew it.
-CDF transferred the aircraft to the museum in April 2005.
+CDF never flew it and transferred the aircraft to the museum in April 2005.